Pigalle Club

 The Pigalle Club was a supper club and live music venue in Piccadilly, in the West End area of Central London.
 It was owned by John Vincent Power.
 Dave West also owned shares in the Pigalle Club.

+Background

-Originally located at another site in Piccadilly, the club re-opened in April 2006.
+Originally located at a nearby site at 196 Piccadilly, the club re-opened in April 2006 at 215-217 Piccadilly, St James, W1J 9HN.
 Designed by Stephen Donald and furnished by Shaun Clarkson, the sophisticated Pigalle Club was inspired by 1940s aesthetics.
 It offered fine dining and live musical entertainment, with tables clustered around the stage.
 The 400-capacity venue hosted artists performing jazz, and occasionally soul and pop music, alongside cabaret and burlesque acts.
+The new venue only lasted 6 years, before closing down in 2012.